Featured Events

 - Cultural Arts & Book Series - Wright Library is proud to be a sponsor of Jewish Dayton's annual Cultural Arts & Book Series for 2024-2025.

-- Author Visits - Authors love speaking at Wright Library and we love having them!
-See the Wright Library Calendar for author visits.
+- Author Visits in 2025 - Authors love speaking at Wright Library and we love having them!
+Coming Fall 2025!
+Rebecca E.F.
+Barone (Sept.
+28), children's author of Unbreakable: The Spies Who Cracked the Nazi's Secret Code.

 Local History & Genealogy